MarydeM/The_Room/README.md

 the bookshelf.
 It was the beginning of a puzzle that I never finished, so I guess we should hide a code somewhere. - line 163

 I added a new room, r7, which is a prison you wake up in and you can't move until you uncuff yourself.
-It isn't very complicated but maybe -createRooms(self)
+It isn't very complicated but maybe we can change that later. -createRooms(self)
+Also if you know how to set a response as soon as the game is launched stating that the player is handcuffed could we do that? that way it what is happening is clearer to the player.

 I am also adding a puzzle involving color coded keys that will eventually unlock the door behind the bookcase.
 The statue and the fireplace also has a reason to exist as they are a part of the puzzle.